HenrikBengtsson/future.callr/README.md

 [1] 5.85
 ```
 This is obviously a toy example to illustrate what futures look like
 and how to work with them.
+For further examples on how to use futures,
+see the vignettes of the [future] package as well as those of [future.apply]
+and [doFuture].

 ## Using the callr backend